 While working with dance movement, I kept turning this as I painted it on this square format, so it can be viewed from any of the four sides.
 I observed the model from above looking down at her as she moved.
 Based on the Greek myth where the Furies evolve into the Eumenides, anger is pacified, transformed into creative energy.
 The upper more translucent figure represents a feminine healing presence.

-Wanting to get more movement into my paintings, this painting was based on photographs of me jumping on a trampoline.
-As I painted I was trying to visually capture the experience of continuously, jumping through space.
+Wanting to get more movement into my paintings, this painting was based on photographs taken of me jumping on a trampoline.
+When I painted this piece, I was trying to visually capture the experience of jumping continuously through space.

 Expressing entrapment and longing, like the mermaid in "Captive," Persephone is reaching out from her struggle with Hades, god of the underworld, who tricked her into leaving Demeter, her Earth Mother and staying with him for half of every year. a mythological explanation of the seasons.

 Based on a self portrait done during my 1998 residency in New York City, combined with the Getty Kouros, the central figure is stepping forward between times, epochs, from darkness into light.
 In this 10 x 12 ft. four panel altarpiece I am conjuring up female images of strength and healing from traditional cultures.

 The Annunciation Series was based on a dream I had, in which a voice told me that I was pregnant with seven babies.
 I protested, saying that I was past my childbearing years.
 The voice insisted and I said, in that case I will give them up for adoption.
 The voice said that I may want to reconsider as two of them are angels!
 The donkeys in this series are protectors.